Nalipp/Stat-su/README.md

   xmove SummaryListCnt to SummaryListCpt

+  xfix transistions
+  xblink TotalTime in timerScreen after time submit only xfade in screen color on timerScreen start to stop

   /-- current

-  why is description placeholder a different font??

-  fix transistions
+  /-- current

   - https://medium.com/@joethedave/achieving-ui-animations-with-react-the-right-way-562fa8a91935
   - figure out timer blink bug
   - move transition from entire list to indiviual component (better for adding an item)

-  /-- current

   organize files into folders